 Types of cough

-- A chesty / productive cough -This is a cough where mucus is present.
+This is a cough where mucus is present.
 A post nasal drip often is present at the same time causing mucus to travel from the nasal passageways and sinuses down into the chest.
 A post nasal drip is often the result of a cold, sinus infection or allergies.
 The best ways to treat congestion are outlined in a different blog of mine: Nasal Congestion.
 Also ensure your baby is taking plenty of fluids.
 If a fever is present and the baby is lethargic or out of sorts then bring them to a doctor to rule out an infection.
-Once your baby is over two years they will be able to take exputex or viscolex cough bottles which are great for breaking up mucus and making the cough easier to clear.
+Once your baby is over two years they will be able to take exputex cough bottle which is great for breaking up mucus and making the cough easier to clear.

-- A dry / irritating cough – This is a cough without the presence of mucus.
+This is a cough without the presence of mucus.
 It is often due to infection, an allergen or some form of irritant such as dust, pollen, or smoke.
 It is good to treat it with nasal saline to remove any irritants.
-You can also treat this cough with the following cough bottles which will be described in more detail later – Pharmony throat syrup (4months plus), nelsons sootha (1 year plus), glycerine lemon and honey (1 year plus)
+You can also treat this cough with Bronchostop Junior

-- A whooping cough -A cough that is followed by a whooping cough is caused by a bacterial infection called pertussis.
+A cough that is followed by a whooping cough is caused by a bacterial infection called pertussis.
 The sound is as a result of the baby taking deep breaths after coughing all of the air in their lungs out.
 Contact your doctor if this occurs as medical treatment is required.